 Track changes shown for the MDC text for Annette’s benefit.

 MEDIA SPECIFICATION.
-Green roof media comprised of 80-95% (by volume) light-weight aggregate (LWA) and 5-10% (by volume) organic matter.
-The maximum organic fraction of the media shall be limited to 10% by volume.
+The maximum organic fraction of the media shall be 10% by volume.

 Notes:

 Specification should be by VOLUME not by WEIGHT because the lightweight aggregate used in many green roofs has a density that varies greatly based on moisture content.
 If the specifications for weight are based on dry density (as is typical of other materials), the media composition could vary significantly based on the moisture content of the media at the time of mixing.